scala/docs.scala-lang/sips/pending/_posts/2012-01-21-futures-promises.md

 which failed the original future.
 If it maps the `Throwable` to some value, then the new future is successfully completed with that value.

+The `recoverWith` combinator creates a new future which holds the same result as the original future if it completed successfully.
+Otherwise, the partial function is applied to the `Throwable` which failed the original future.
+If it maps the `Throwable` to some future, then this future is completed with the result of that future.
+Its relation to `recover` is similar to that of `flatMap` to `map`.

+Combinator `fallbackTo` creates a new future which holds the result of this future if it was completed successfully, or otherwise the successful result of the argument future.
+In the event that both this future and the argument future fail, the new future is completed with the exception from this future, as in the following example which tries to print US dollar value, but prints the Swiss franc value in the case it fails to obtain the dollar value:

+    val usdQuote = future {
+	  connection.getCurrentValue(USD)
+	} map {
+	  usd => "Value: " + usd + "$"
+	}
+	val chfQuote = future {
+	  connection.getCurrentValue(CHF)
+	} map {
+	  chf => "Value: " + chf + "CHF"
+	}

+	val anyQuote = usdQuote fallbackTo chfQuote

+	anyQuote onSuccess { println(_) }

+The `either` combinator creates a new future which either holds the result of this future or the argument future, whichever completes first, irregardless of success or failure.
+Here is an example in which the quote which is returned first gets printed:

+    val usdQuote = future {
+	  connection.getCurrentValue(USD)
+	} map {
+	  usd => "Value: " + usd + "$"
+	}
+	val chfQuote = future {
+	  connection.getCurrentValue(CHF)
+	} map {
+	  chf => "Value: " + chf + "CHF"
+	}

+	val anyQuote = usdQuote either chfQuote

+	anyQuote onSuccess { println(_) }

+The `andThen` combinator is used purely for side-effecting purposes.
+It returns a new future with exactly the same result as the current future, irregardless of whether the current future failed or not.
+Once the current future is completed with the result, the closure corresponding to the `andThen` is invoked and then the new future is completed with the same result as this future.
+This ensures that multiple `andThen` calls are ordered, as in the following example which stores the recent posts from a social network to a mutable set and then renders all the posts to the screen:

+	val allposts = mutable.Set[String]()

+    future {
+	  session.getRecentPosts
+	} andThen {
+	  posts => allposts ++= posts
+	} andThen {
+	  posts =>
+	  clearAll()
+	  for (post <- allposts) render(post)
+	}

 ### Projections

 To enable for-comprehensions on a result returned as an exception,